University of Technology Sydney

 5. Communication

 These skills are practised and expanded through multiple aspects of the course including practical classes, online collaboration and assessments.
-You will work in small groups (3-4) to complete learning activities as well as to complete an infographic that consolidates the findings of your research on a blood testing product and the legislation surrounding its manufacture and use.
-Individually, you will then provide feedback to your team members on how they can better contribute in the “workplace” and provide feedback on other team's infographic projects in your cohort.
+You will work in small groups (3-4) to complete learning activities as well as to complete a poster that consolidates the findings of your research on a blood testing product and the legislation surrounding its manufacture and use.
+Individually, you will then provide feedback to your team members on how they can better contribute in the “workplace” and provide feedback on another team's submission in your cohort.
+The peer review of your colleagues is aimed at developing your team-based communication skills.

 Teaching and learning strategies